jfrog/frogbot/docs/install-github.md

            cron(CRON_SETTINGS)
        }
        environment {
-           // [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
-           // The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore") JF_INSTALL_DEPS_CMD = ""
            // [Mandatory]
            // JFrog platform URL (This functionality requires version 3.29.0 or above of Xray) JF_URL = credentials("JF_URL")